jaganthoutam/enterprise-ai-document-platform/installation.md

 # Comprehensive Deployment Guide for Bedrock AI Document Analysis Application

-This guide is based on the project's React frontend, AWS serverless architecture (including API Gateway, Lambda, DynamoDB, and S3), as identified in files like package.json, template.yaml, and backend scripts.
+This guide is based on the project's React frontend, AWS serverless architecture (including API Gateway, Lambda, DynamoDB, and S3), as identified in files like package.json, template.yaml, and Lambda scripts.

 # Table of Contents
 - [Architecture Overview](#architecture-overview)